SpinnySpiwal/SpiwalsIPASetup/Tutorials/SemiJailbreak.md

 Why did I create this?
 I wanted Semi-Jailbreaking to be more accessible to the community.

 # Compatibility
-Serotonin does not support iOS 17.0, you must be >17.0 to Semi-Jailbreak.
+Serotonin does not support iOS 17.0, you must be >17.0 & be on a KFD-Supported iOS to Semi-Jailbreak.
 Bootstrap supports 17.0, and nothing over, bootstrap will work but you cannot use serotonin.
 Sorry!

 ## Why Bootstrap Beta 3.1?